The 20 Best Kabuki Syndrome Doctors Near Me

 Paris, FR

-Stanislas Lyonnet practices in Paris, France.
+Stanislas Lyonnet practices practicing medicine in Paris, France.
 Lyonnet is rated as an Elite expert by MediFind in the treatment of Kabuki Syndrome.
-Their top areas of expertise are Micrognathia, Kabuki Syndrome, Hirschsprung Disease, and Treacher Collins Syndrome.
+They are also highly rated in 47 other conditions, according to our data.
+Their clinical expertise encompasses Micrognathia, Kabuki Syndrome, Hirschsprung Disease, and Treacher Collins Syndrome.

 Elite in Kabuki Syndrome